FINTLabs/fint-relations/README.md

 ### 2. Create a resource assembler

-The resource assembler is responsible to create the resource classes.
 Extend the `FintResourceAssembler` class with the type of model, in the example below this is the `Person` model.
 In the constructor, send in the controller class responsible for the endpoints of this model.
 Finally, override the `assemble` method, this is where the logic to build the id and optionally the path is.

 ```java